JesseShawCodes/wordpressSite1/wp-content/plugins/getwid/readme.txt

 * [Price Box Block](https://getwid.getmotopress.com/blocks/price-box-block/) - visualize any data by creating all sorts of comparison and pricing tables.
 * [Progress Bar Block](https://getwid.getmotopress.com/blocks/progress-bar-block/) - a simple animated horizontal progress bar with customizable colors.
 * [Circular Progress Bar Block](https://getwid.getmotopress.com/blocks/circle-progress-bar-block/) - animated circular progress bars with the adjustable bar sickness, size and colors.
+* [Contact Form Block](https://getwid.getmotopress.com/blocks/contact-form-block/) - a simple contact form with a traditional set of the form fields, customizable labels and support for reCAPTCHA.
+* [Post Carousel Block](https://getwid.getmotopress.com/blocks/posts-carousel-block/) - use agile customization options to showcase posts, pages or custom post types in a catchy carousel with a custom layout.
+* [Price List Block](https://getwid.getmotopress.com/blocks/price-list-block/) - a perfect block for featuring restaurant menu prices or a table of contents with the adjustable headings, dotted lines, colors, and images.
+* [Post Slider Block](https://getwid.getmotopress.com/blocks/posts-slider-block/) - fetch your already existing posts, products or other custom post types data into a deeply tunable, stylish slider with several premade layouts.
+* [Custom Post Type Block](https://getwid.getmotopress.com/blocks/posts-grid-list/) - grid, list or custom view of any custom post types with numerous layout and style customization settings.

 We are in the process of building more on-demand blocks for Gutenberg!
 Check out free [Getwid Base theme](https://wordpress.org/themes/getwid-base/) designed for full compatibility with Getwid plugin.

 With Getwid blocks library, we take a special approach to building and styling content in Gutenberg: